1 Software

 To produce documents in PDF format, a LaTeX distribution is needed.
 The light solution is to install the tinytex package which in turn installs a LaTeX distribution optimized for R Markdown.

-A full distribution allows the use of Latex beyond RStudio but is useless if the use of LaTeX is limited to knitting R Markdown documents.
+A full distribution allows the use of LaTeX beyond RStudio but is useless if the use of LaTeX is limited to knitting R Markdown documents.
 MiKTeX is a very good solution for Windows and Mac.

 1.5.1 tinytex